claudiajs/claudia/customising_deployments.md

 If you need to do any post-processing or validation before deployment, you can do that in the NPM `post-install` lifecycle task.
 Because Claudia runs `npm install` to fetch the dependencies, the post-install task will kick-off directly after the dependencies are downloaded, and before the package is uploaded to AWS.

+### Using local NPM modules

+By default, Claudia will not copy the local `node_modules`, but instead do a clean production installation in a temporary directory.
+This is to avoid copying testing and development dependencies, and also to validate as much as possible locally before sending the code to AWS.
+If you would like to skip that step, and use the local `node_modules`, supply `--use-local-dependencies` with your `create` or `update` command.

+This might be useful if you want to send up precompiled binaries for a different platform (eg you use Windows locally, but want to send compiled Linux binaries), or if you use local relative paths in your `package.json`.

 ## Working with API Gateway web APIs

 Claudia can create an API Gateway definition, wire up integration templates and even simplify routing so that a single Lambda function can handle multiple web API URLs.
 For that, create a WEB API module using the [Claudia API Builder](https://github.com/claudiajs/claudia-api-builder) and supply the routing module name instead of a handler to create the project: